 Download image

-Effective CO₂ pricing as a central market control element is to be sought in all sectors.
-It provides the right incentives to efficiently implement climate targets.
-The European Emissions Trading System (EU ETS) is a central pillar of CO2 pricing.
-The companies affected by the EU ETS (sectors: oil refineries, steel and aluminum production, energy generation, aviation, etc.) must deposit their emissions of climate-damaging gases (CO2, nitrogen dioxide and perfluorocarbons) with an emissions certificate.
-These certificates must be acquired through auctions or through trading between companies.
-The total emissions in the EU ETS are defined politically and the number of available certificates is reduced in line with the climate targets.
+Effective CO₂ pricing as a market-based steering instrument should be pursued in all sectors.
+It provides the right incentives to achieve climate targets efficiently.
+The European Emissions Trading System (EU ETS) is the central pillar of CO₂ pricing in Europe.
+Companies covered by the EU ETS - sectors such as oil refineries, steel and aluminum production, power generation, aviation, etc. - must cover their emissions of climate-damaging gases (CO₂, nitrous dioxide, and perfluorocarbons) with emission allowances.
+These allowances must be acquired through auctions or through trading among companies.
+Total emissions under the EU ETS are politically defined, and the number of available allowances is reduced in line with climate targets.

-With the reform and expansion of the EU ETS initiated as part of the “Fit for 55” package, a number of EnBW's core positions were implemented.
-The general level of ambition for emission reductions within the EU ETS was raised from -43% to -62% by 2030 (base year 2005).
+The revision and expansion of the EU ETS implemented under the “Fit for 55” package also introduced several provisions that are in line with EnBW demands.
+For example, the overall level of ambition for emission reductions within the EU ETS was increased from the former -43% to -62% by 2030 (base year 2005).

-EnBW supports the gradual increase in the price path in the Fuel Emissions Trading Act (BEHG) and a continued important role for CO₂ pricing.
+EnBW also supports the gradual increase of the price path under the Fuel Emissions Trading Act (BEHG) and a continued important role for CO₂ pricing.

 CO₂ pricing